Taxonomy: Skills for organising a complex world

 This program links to the following strands of the Western Australian Curriculum:

-- Classification helps organise the diverse group of organisms (ACSSU112)
+- Biological sciences: Classification helps organise the diverse group of organisms (ACSSU111)

-- Scientific knowledge has changed peoples’ understanding of the world and is refined as new evidence becomes available (ACSHE119)
+- Nature and development of science: Scientific knowledge has changed peoples’ understanding of the world and is refined as new evidence becomes available (ACSHE119)

-- Science knowledge can develop through collaboration across the disciplines of science and the contributions of people from a range of cultures (ACSHE223).
+- Nature and development of science: Science knowledge can develop through collaboration across the disciplines of science and the contributions of people from a range of cultures (ACSHE223)